skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

 - Which section of the population is likely to develop severe symptoms?

 ## intent:social distancing
-- is social distancing
+- what is social distancing
-- social distancing means?
+- what does social distancing means?
 - social distancing?
 - what is social distancing?
+- how social distancing should to be followed

 ## intent:stress management
 - what can i do to pass time during lockdown